jar0l/crypto/README.md

                               info.

-        --encoding            Character encoding for password, salt, key, and initial vector with symmetric ciphers.
-The available encodings
+        --encoding            Character encoding for password, salt, key, and initial vector with symmetric ciphers and B64 mode.
+The available encodings  are: ASCII (by default), UNICODE-LE, UNICODE-BE,
-                              are: ASCII (by default), UNICODE-LE, UNICODE-BE, UTF-7, UTF-8, and UTF-32.
+                              UTF-7, UTF-8, and UTF-32.

         --gost-box            Specifies s-box for GOST mode.
 The available s-boxes are:
                               DEFAULT, E-TEST, E-A, E-B, E-C, E-D, D-TEST, D-A, IV, or